 How long can an individual claimant collect regular unemployment benefits?

+The duration of a claim is equal to 33% of the total base period wages divided by the basic weekly benefit amount.
+Click here for additional information on the calculation of the weekly benefit amount as this is subject to change.
 The most individuals are allowed to collect of regular unemployment benefits is an amount equal to 26 full weeks.
 Individuals may claim these weeks any time they are unemployed during the benefit year.

 Note: If you have already filed an appeal on a decision rendered by the director, you DO NOT need to protest benefit charges using this application.